-The Brown University Department of Public Safety maintains a cooperative relationship with the Providence Police Department (PPD) and the Rhode Island State Police (RISP).
+The Brown University Department of Public Safety maintains a cooperative relationship with the Rhode Island State Police (RISP) and our local law enforcement agency, Providence Police Department (PPD) with whom DPS shares a memorandum of understanding.
 This cooperation includes participation in a police radio and computer network, training programs, special events coordination, assistance with imminent or active threats to the community, investigation of serious crimes, and patrolling areas and responding to incidents involving criminal activity at the off campus locations of student organizations or housing that are officially recognized by Brown University.
-We meet with Providence Police weekly to discuss campus crimes and other police intelligence matters.
+We meet with Providence Police frequently to discuss campus crimes and other police intelligence matters.
 Lastly the RISP, PPD, United States Secret Service, and the Federal Bureau of Investigation work with University police whenever a domestic, national or international dignitary visits the Brown University campus.